-- 1. Recruitment was higher on average prior to 1980 and during the early 1990s.
+- 1. Recruitment was higher on average prior to 1980.
 Recent recruitment levels have been below average, but these estimates are relatively imprecise. - 2.
-Biomass levels have largely reflected the recruitment variation, peaking in the late 1970's.
-Current biomass is estimated to be approximately two-thirds of the maximum estimated level and about 85% of the estimated equilibrium unexploited biomass. - 3.
-Fishing mortality is higher for adult albacore than for juveniles, reflecting the predominantly longline exploitation.
+Biomass levels have largely reflected the recruitment variation, peaking in the late 1950s and 1970's.
+Current biomass is estimated to be about half of the maximum estimated levels and about 60 % of the estimated equilibrium unexploited biomass. - 3.
+Fishing mortality is much higher for adult albacore than for juveniles, reflecting the predominantly longline exploitation.
 Fishing mortality rates are lower than natural mortality rates over a plausible range of tag-reporting rates. - 4.
-The impact of the fisheries on total biomass is estimated to have increased over time, but is likely to be low, a reduction of <20% from unexploited conditions. - 5.
-The estimation of equilibrium yields as a function of fishing mortality and F- and B-based reference points is hampered by the very low resolution of absolute abundance estimates by the model.
+The impact of the fisheries on total biomass is estimated to have increased over time, but is likely to be low, a reduction of about 3% from unexploited conditions. - 5.
+The estimation of equilibrium yields as a function of fishing mortality and F and B-based reference points is hampered by the very low resolution of absolute abundance estimates by the model.
 This is likely to result from the combination of low exploitation rates, a small amount of tagging data, and no independent information on tag-reporting rates.
-Nevertheless, over a plausible range of assumed tagreporting rates, the model results indicated that current catches are less than the MSY, aggregate fishing mortality is less than F{MSY} and the adult biomass is greater than B{MSY} . - 6.
-Research required to improve the quality of the South Pacific albacore assessment includes the following: - Improved estimates of total catch and fishing effort by Pacific Island longline fleets; - Information on vertical habitat utilization by albacore and gear configuration and fishing depth information for longline vessels targeting albacore, to enable estimation of effective longline fishing effort; - Accurate estimation of fishery impacts and sustainable yield ultimately requires information allowing more accurate estimation of absolute abundance.
+Nevertheless, the model results continue to indicate that recent catches are less than the MSY, aggregate fishing mortality is less than F{MSY} and the adult biomass is greater than B{MSY} . - 6.
+Research required to improve the quality of the South Pacific albacore assessment includes the following: - Information on vertical habitat utilization by albacore and gear configuration and fishing depth information for longline vessels targeting albacore, to enable estimation of effective longline fishing effort; - Accurate estimation of fishery impacts and sustainable yield ultimately requires information allowing more accurate estimation of absolute abundance.
 For widely distributed mobile species such as albacore, large-scale conventional tagging probably remains the only viable option.

-7 Acknowledgements
+6 Acknowledgements